 Your knee joint is surrounded by ligaments.
 These tough bands of elastic tissues provide stability for the joint and allow for range of motion.

-Within your knee are four main ligaments that connect your knee to your thighbone and shinbone.
+Within your knee are four main ligaments that connect your your thighbone and shinbone.
 These ligaments include:

 While durable, your knee ligaments are susceptible to injury, especially if you’re physically active in sports or other high-impact activities.
 You can also suffer a painful knee injury due to direct trauma to the knee, such as during a car accident or serious fall.